insaneis/Growtopia-LuaCR-v2.1/README.md

 # LuaCR
 Cetrainer Into Stealer Builder

-Its Officially Made by me but the skids steal the project its not problem for me i make new version have many protections etc if you wanht buy pm me SrMotion#1337
+Its Officially Made by SrMotion#1337 and xeome#1337 but the skids steal the project its not problem for me i make new version have many protections etc if you wanht buy pm me SrMotion#1337